-- Swallow the extended-release tablets or extended-release capsules whole.
-Do not crush, break, or chew them.
+- Swallow the extended-release tablet or extended-release capsule whole.
+Do not crush, break, or chew it.

 - If you take the Verelan® or Verelan® PM extended-release capsule, you may open it and pour the medicine into a small amount of applesauce.
 Stir this mixture well and swallow it without chewing.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how verapamil works.
 Tell your doctor if you are using any of the following: